devtron-labs/devtron/docs/user-guide/application-groups.md

 As shown below, you can handle the configurations of more than one application from a single screen.

 ![Figure 8: Configurations of each App](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/application-groups/configurations.jpg)

+{% hint style="info" %}
+Users need to have [Manager role](../user-guide/global-configurations/authorization/user-access.md#role-based-access-levels) or above (along with access to the environment and applications) to change their configuration
+{% endhint %}

 ### Deploying Applications